paulross/PythonExtensionPatterns/doc/sphinx/source/watchers.rst

             {NULL, NULL, 0, NULL} /* Sentinel */
     };

-These are file but to be Pythonic it would be helpful to create a Context Manager (see :ref:`chapter_context_manager`) in C.
+These are all fine but to be Pythonic it would be helpful to create a Context Manager (see :ref:`chapter_context_manager`) in C.
 The context manager holds a reference to the dictionary and the watcher ID.
 Here is the definition which holds a watcher ID and a reference to the dictionary:

 .. code-block:: c

-    #pragma mark Dictionary Watcher Context Manager

     typedef struct {
         PyObject_HEAD